 Ask yourself, how often do you do your bookkeeping?
-One a year when you get your letter from your accountant to prepare your annual account and tax return?
+Once a year when you get your letter from your accountant to prepare your annual account and tax return?
 Or every three months when you need to prepare your VAT return?
 Is this stressful, and you wonder why you leave it this long every time?

-You should be doing your bookkeeping at least once a month, and the more transaction you have in a month, the more frequently you should be doing it.
+You should be doing your bookkeeping at least once a month, and the more transactions you have in a month, the more frequently you should be doing it.
 When doing the bookkeeping monthly, you are not allowing the transactions to build up, and you will find that overall you will take less time, and it will be more accurate.
 You will also see if there are any transactions you do not recognise and address these accordingly.

-If you have decided to prepare your bookkeeping weekly, do not be afraid to switch this to daily bookkeeping if you have a busy period, such as you have just raised 100's of sales invoices and want to keep on top of who has paid you.
+If you have decided to prepare your bookkeeping weekly, do not be afraid to switch this to daily bookkeeping if you have a busy period, such as you have just raised hundreds of sales invoices and want to keep on top of who has paid you.

-Accountancy software has improved over the past 15 years to makes it easier for business owners to process their receipts and bank transactions.
+Accountancy software has improved over the past 15 years to make it easier for business owners to process their receipts and bank transactions.
 This has come from moving to cloud-based software such as Xero and the apps such as Receipt Bank or Auto-Entry that can integrate into Xero.

 Apps like Receipt Bank and Auto-Entry allow business owners to upload their purchase invoices and receipts to a centralised system.
-Within these apps, you can set-up rules for certain suppliers or shops to allow for more consistency within Xero and reduce the time spent coding up the transactions.
+Within these apps, you can set up rules for certain suppliers or shops to allow for more consistency within Xero and reduce the time spent coding up the transactions.
 These transactions can then be published into Xero so the bank transactions can be reconciled against the transactions.

 Word of caution of these points.
 You must spend the time initially to ensure that the transactions are being coded correctly.
-You should review your bookkeeping once you have prepared it to ensure there are no miscoding or duplicated transactions as you may have uploaded the receipt to Receipt Bank but then applied the bank rule to the transaction in the bank account as a result, you have the cost twice in your accounts.
+You should review your bookkeeping once you have prepared it to ensure there are no miscoding or duplicated transactions as you may have uploaded the receipt to Receipt Bank but then applied the bank rule to the transaction in the bank account and, as a result, you have the cost twice in your accounts.